Deepika14145/Kochi-metro-induction-plan/README.md

 ## 2. Key Features

-- **AI-Powered Induction Planning**: Leverages Google's Gemini model to analyze complex fleet data and generate an optimal induction plan, categorizing each trainset for revenue service, standby, or maintenance.
+- **AI-Powered Induction Planning**: Analyze complex fleet data and generate an optimal induction plan, categorizing each trainset for revenue service, standby, or maintenance.
 - **Interactive Fleet Dashboard**: A real-time, card-based view of the entire train fleet, allowing for quick searches and filtering based on fitness status or open job cards.
 - **Customizable Decision Logic**: Operations managers can modify the AI's decision-making process by editing natural language rules and adjusting priority weights for different factors (e.g., maintenance needs vs. branding commitments).
 - **Data Import/Export**: Easily import fleet data using a CSV file.
 The application also provides functionality to download a data template or the full mock dataset.